-For more information about the JDBC API, visit the Java Web site at http://java.sun.com/products/jdbc/index.html.
+For more information about the JDBC API, visit the Sun Microsystems Web site at http://java.sun.com.

 This manual describes the Informix extensions to JDBC in a task-oriented format; it does not include every method and parameter in the interface.
 For the complete reference, including all methods and parameters, see the online javadoc, which appears in the doc/javadoc directory where you installed IBM Informix JDBC Driver.